-Any team that has a grievance or dispute must report it to the Chief Assessor within one hour of completing the scenario concerned on the day.
-All appeals in respect of a technical performance and associated scoring will be heard by the Chief Assessor who will, where required, investigate, or discuss the issue with any involved assessors.
-The Chief Assessors decision is final.
-All allegations of unfair assessment will be investigated by the Chief Assessor who will present their findings to the assessor panel for their deliberation.
+The team leader of any team that has a grievance or dispute must report it in writing to the Chief Assessor within one hour of completing the scenario concerned on the day.

+All appeals in respect of a technical performance and associated scoring will be heard by the Chief Assessor who will, where required, investigate or discuss the issue with any involved assessors and whose deliberation is final.

+All allegations of unfair assessment not relating to technical performance will be investigated thoroughly from all perspectives by the Chief Assessor who will present their findings to the Organisers Appeals Committee for their deliberation.
+The Organisers Appeals Committee will consist of 5 key members of the Organisers.